 “If you do not sign, you will not be paid.”

 “And the residuals I’ll get from doing interviews about how I coached Chippers’ team to a win pro-bono will more than make up for it,” I tell him.
 “And then he’ll have to explain why his team sucked so bad that I had to take him on as a charity case.
 Look, Maurice, I can see you come from world where signatures on paper keep things running.
 That’s not how it works in mine.
 Words, whether they’re on paper or falling out of someone’s mouth, are just words.
 And words are bullshit.
 Deeds are the important thing.
 Do what you say, not say what you’ll do.
-The universe doesn’t care about what you say you’ll do.
+The Universe doesn’t care about what you say you’ll do.
 That’s just an idea.
 If you do it, though, then that’s imprinted on the fabric of time.
 It’s out there.
 Floating around, an event.
 Immutable.
 You want something set in stone?
 Do it.
 Add it to the annals of time.
 Otherwise, get out of my face.”

 I opened the Fast Food bag to see if there was anything left.
 Ooo!
 A banana.
 “Oh, by the way, Maurice.”